 Cost of revenue, at least over the near term, is affected by the volume and mix of product sales, mix of physical versus electronic fulfillment, fluctuations in consulting costs, amortization of purchased technology, new customer support offerings, royalty rates for licensed technology embedded in our products and employee stock-based compensation expense.

-We expect cost of revenue to increase in absolute dollars and as a percentage of net revenue during the second quarter of fiscal 2015, as compared to the second quarter of fiscal 2014, primarily due to an increase in cloud services-related expenses associated with meeting our major business initiatives.
+We expect cost of revenue to increase in absolute dollars and slightly increase as a percentage of net revenue during the fourth quarter of fiscal 2015, as compared to the fourth quarter of fiscal 2014.